Like the song says, “For the holidays you can’t beat home sweet home.”

 Holidays seemed so simple back when the toys we received didn’t require batteries or need to be charged.
 Sometimes it can feel like the holidays have gone too commercial.
 We crave that simplicity for playing outside all day until your shoelaces freeze instead of Instagramming our food.
 This is a great opportunity to show the current generation how to bond with family without cell phones, electronics, or Netflix.
 Get a game of jacks or pick up sticks going, grease up some sleds, go take a drive to see the lights, or just run outside all day until you can’t feel your toes.

-Even more than games, think about different decorations were!
+Even more than games think about different decorations were!
 Real trees, real pine garland, going out and picking pinecones off the ground to paint for centerpieces.
 Holiday decor was less about LED candy canes and more about cranberry popcorn garland.
 It was more fun to be resourceful with nature than buying decor at a hardware store.

 No matter how simple or specific a tradition is, the point is that it is shared between the generations because someday it will be their duty to keep those special little moments alive for years to come.

 It’s not just the smell of cookies that have a way of jogging our memories.
 Scents of family memories stick with us too!
-You can never forget those tight squeezes from your uncle always smelt like pipe tobacco and cold air, or a hug from gramma that smells like old literature books and vanilla that’s spilled on her apron from being in the kitchen making that special dessert she only makes this time of year.
+You can never forget those tight squeezes from your uncle that always smelt like pipe tobacco and cold air, or a hug from gramma that smells like old literature books and vanilla that’s spilled on her apron from being in the kitchen making that special dessert she only makes this time of year.

 Just as smells connect us to a memory, so does a song.
 All those years of gathering around the piano as your Aunt Susan lead the family in a never-ending round of singing “Jingle Bells”.
-The great thing about music memories they don’t have to be from family sing-a-longs to be special.
+The great thing about music memories is they don’t have to be from family sing-a-longs to be special.
 Maybe your dad always plays Elvis Presley’s “Blue Christmas” while rigging up the lights Maybe your mom always played The Carpenter’s Christmas album while you decorated cookies to deliver to the neighbors.
 Speaking of baking…

 Preparing Family Recipes

 There are always those special treats and dishes that families whip up for a holiday feast: Gramma’s walnut pie, pumpkin rolls, maybe a secret recipe for the ham.
-Participating in the kitchen to stir, sift, mix, and measure gave you a behind the scenes look into your favorite dishes.
+Participating in the kitchen to stir, sift, mix, and measure gave you a behind-the-scenes look into your favorite dishes.
 Someday they’d be yours to prepare!

 A great lesson we learned in the kitchen was how it didn’t cost money to give gifts.
 Neighbors often exchanged homemade gifts like fudge, tea, ornaments, — gifts intended to be shared with the family.
 Maybe your family always made baskets filled with fruits, chocolates, and hard ribbon candy wrapped up in colored cellophane to deliver to those who were snowed in or unable to leave.
 It’s amazing was some sweets can do!